celtic426/blog/_posts/2018-10-22-chrome-extensions.md

 ## The Great Suspender

 This extension automatically puts tabs to sleep after they have not been touched for an hour.
-Clicking anywhere on a sleeping page will re-load the page.
+If you notice your computer bogged down with too many tabs, this extension will allow you to keep your tabs but use less memory.

 <a href="https://chrome.google.com/webstore/detail/the-great-suspender/klbibkeccnjlkjkiokjodocebajanakg?hl=en" target="_blank">Download</a>